kevroletin/kevroletin.github.io/_drafts/how-terminal-works-in.md

 sh-4.4$ cat -
 ```

-Then in the other terminal window let's find out the PID of `cat` using "parent PID"
+Then in the other terminal window, let's find out the PID of `cat` using "parent PID"
 option of ps:

 ```